header-logo

 Tip:

-Use tools like Google PageSpeed Insights or Wix’s Site Speed Dashboard to ensure content above the fold is optimized for fast loading.
+Use tools like Google PageSpeed Insights or Wix’s Site Speed dashboard to ensure content above the fold is optimized for fast loading.

 Using dedicated pages